maddenp/nml/README.md

 % nml --in nl --get a:s
 a:s='Hi'
 ````

-Note that get and set commands may not be mixed in a single _nml_ invovation.

 To create a new namelist file from scratch (i.e. without starting with an input file):